OSGeo/gdal/docker/README.md

 There is a small setup process depending on your operating system.
 Refer to [Preparation toward running Docker on ARM Mac: Building multi-arch images with Docker BuildX](https://medium.com/nttlabs/buildx-multiarch-2c6c2df00ca2).

+Also, your docker daemon must be set to use the containerd image store.

 #### Example Scenario

 If you're running Docker for MacOS with an Intel CPU